 Many online services have failed to comply with state law requiring registration and bonding which is required by California law to offer legal document assistant services in California.
 These companies are not legally recognized services under California state law, and as a consumer, you are offered no protection when things go wrong!
 A People’s Choice is registered and bonded.
 As required by California law, this information is disclosed on our site.
 A People’s Choice is also a member of CALDA (the California Association of Legal Document Assistants); Sandy McCarthy, founder of A People’s Choice, proudly served as President of CALDA from 2004-2005.
 CALDA is the ONLY association in California that demands high standards of excellence from its Registered Legal Document Assistant members.
 A People’s Choice is also a member of the Tri-County Better Business Bureau and has been granted its prestigious A+ rating.

-If you have ever taken a trip to the local court’s self-help service, you might be able to answer this questions yourself.
+If you have ever taken a trip to the local court’s self-help service, you might be able to answer this question yourself.
 Most courts in California are understaffed and short-handed.
 This results in long lines at the self-help centers, requiring consumers seeking help to arrive early and wait hours before the doors open if they want to get in and be helped.
 By using the services of A People’s Choice you will never have to wait in line and in many situations, will not have to take time off work to deal with your legal document preparation needs.
 A People’s Choice offers early evening appointments and even provides many services that can be easily completed through our online system or over the telephone.

 The philosophy of the court’s self-help service is a “one box fits all” solution.
 This usually creates confusion for people, particularly in divorce proceedings.
-There are a multitude of ways to complete a divorce, and some paths or options are substantially easier that others.
+There are a multitude of ways to complete a divorce, and some paths or options are substantially easier than others.
 Typically in a divorce situation, the self-help center provides consumers packets of family law forms that may or may not be needed in their particular case.
 The consumer is then required to sort through them and try to figure out which forms they need in their particular situation.
 A People’s Choice is familiar with what it takes to get your case through the court process in the fastest time and with the least amount of difficulty.
-We have had over 35 years to streamline our processes to make it easy and hassle free for our customers.
+We have had over 35 years to streamline our processes to make it easy and hassle-free for our customers.

 The Court self-help service does NOT prepare paperwork.
 They offer limited direction regarding document preparation, and you must prepare the documents yourself.
 When you use the services of A People’s Choice, your documents will be fully prepared and completed, ready for your signature.
-As a courtesy, in most situations we will even file your documents with the court.
+As a courtesy, in most situations, we will even file your documents with the court.

 In California, there are several alternatives to the full, formal probate.
 Some of these are:

-- If the surviving spouse or registered domestic partner is heir to all or part of the decedent’s estate, they may file a special spousal property petition to avoid a formal probate.
-This method is faster and less expensive than a formal probate.
+- If the surviving spouse or registered domestic partner is heir to all or part of the decedent’s estate, they may file a special spousal property petition to avoid formal probate.
+This method is faster and less expensive than formal probate.

 The goal of A People’s Choice is to keep our fees low, without sacrificing service.
 We will match any other price found on the Internet as long as the services described are exactly the same as what we offer.
 A People’s Choice does not just prepare legal documents.
 We provide “complete” services including client interview, preparation of the necessary legal documents, case monitoring and being available to answer procedural questions during your proceeding.
 As a courtesy, we can help with the processing and/or filing of your documents with the court or other proper entity.
 Court proceedings are not uniform in every county.
 Templates or standardized court forms are insufficient in 99% of situations – a fact that many on-line services fail to mention.
 Don’t take our word for it.
 Verify exactly what services you will be getting before you contract with any on-line services so that you won’t be unpleasantly surprised later down the road.
 We have many satisfied online customers.
 Please read our positive reviews on Superpages.com!